Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-5/_posts/2005-01-01-changing-animations.md

 #### translate

 The first one is translate.
 This will move the character or image to a different part of the screen.
+However, keep in mind that it will require you to keep track of where you are on the screen at all times.
+This is a simple example below.

 ```js
 translate(width,0); // move to far corner